kamiplay/kamiplay/README.md

 # KamiPlay
 [![KamiPlay Image](.github/kamiplay.png)](https://docs.pstream.mov)

+> **KamiPlay** is a fork of [P-Stream](https://github.com/p-stream/p-stream) - An anime-inspired streaming platform with enhanced UI and custom branding.

 **I *do not* endorse piracy of any kind I simply enjoy programming and large user counts.**